-Texas Motor Speedway is turning social media on its head and giving some of your favorite NASCAR personalities on Twitter a real voice during our NASCAR race weekends in 2013.
+Texas Motor Speedway is turning social media on its head and giving some of your favorite NASCAR personalities on Twitter a real voice during our NASCAR race weekends.
 Think NASCAR’s first shock jock scanner channel!

 Broadcasting exclusively at Texas Motor Speedway on scanner frequency 454.500 fans will find all of the humor, witticisms, sarcasm and occasional snark of @theorangecone, @nascarcasm, @nascar_wonka and @theminichad.

 Every Circus has a side show.
 This one has a voice.

 A Joke of a Joke.
 Originally created by Jimmie Johnson, I took on my own voice in the summer of 2011.
 After being let go from #48 (not really) I started wandering around the pits seeing who I could help (read: jinx) with my cardboard crew chiefing skills.
 Sometimes witty, rarely funny, usually buzzed.
 I’m a good time – In my own mind.
 And I created @theorangecone.
 I’m tired of him riding my coat tails.
 If you want to buy me a drink I’ll be outside Gate4.
 Cheers.
 Did I mention I’m a good time?

 Yes, another Wonka - the 4,027th Wonka account on twitter to be exact.
 It works out though because nothing is considered worn-out until number 4,028, so I made the cutoff...barely.
 I often use analogies and hyperbole, which means I merely say what I see because, honestly, I have no idea what those words mean.
 Whether or not you want to admit it, purple top hats are cool; and if you see a guy walking around TMS who looks Channing Tatum wearing one, it's probably me.